Ria424/developers-animatesdk-docs/CompilerErrors_object/CompilerErrors1.md

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, that specifies the filename for the saved file.
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the filename for the saved file.
 If *fileURI* already exists, and you haven’t specified a value of true for *bAppendToFile*, *fileURI* is overwritten without warning.

-**bAppendToFile** An optional Boolean value that specifies whether the contents of the Compiler Errors panel should be appended to *fileURI* (true) or not (false).
+**bAppendToFile** `boolean?false`; An optional boolean value that specifies whether the contents of the Compiler Errors panel should be appended to *fileURI* (true) or not (false).
 The default value is false.

-**bUseSystemEncoding** An optional Boolean value that specifies whether to save the Compiler Errors panel text using the system encoding.
+**bUseSystemEncoding** `boolean?false`; An optional boolean value that specifies whether to save the Compiler Errors panel text using the system encoding.
 If this value is false (the default), the Compiler Errors panel text is saved using UTF-8 encoding, with Byte Order Mark characters at the beginning of the text.
 The default value is false.

 #### Returns